amaralc/career-and-team-roles/README.md

-# Team Roles
+# Roles

 [<- Index](#table-of-contents)

 ## Squad Lead
-Manages squad health and performance, recruits team members, sets milestones, and clarifies ambiguities.
-Ensures alignment with organizational goals.
+Manages squad health and performance, assisting the engineering manager in recruiting team members, setting milestones, and clarifying ambiguities.
+Ensures alignment with organizational goals in the squad domain.

 ## Tribe Lead
 Oversees multiple squads or a tribe, sets strategic direction, ensures cohesion among squads, and fosters a culture of collaboration and innovation.
+This is an individual contributor role.

 ## Product Manager
 Deciphers customer needs, sets product scope, provides requirements, makes final user-facing decisions, and clarifies ambiguous product needs.
-Balances Technical Program Manager and Product Manager roles.
+They also set scope and milestones in collaboration with the Engineering Manager.
+This is an individual contributor role.

 ## Engineering Manager
 Responsible for recruiting new team members, ensuring team health, managing team members' performance and growth.
 They also set scope and milestones in collaboration with the Product Manager.
 This is a management role.

 ## Chapter Lead
-Leads a chapter, or a group of individuals with similar skills or roles within different squads.
+Leads a chapter, or a group of individuals with similar skills or roles within different squads within a Tribe.
 Mentors members, guides professional growth, and maintains a shared culture and best practices.

 ## Tech Lead
 Responsible for making final decisions on the technical approach of projects, designing high-level architecture, and supporting the engineering team in coding, testing, and system operations.
 They also mentor and coach team members on technical topics.
-This is a mix of a technical and management role.

 ## Guild Lead
 Leads a guild, a group of people across the organization with shared interests or expertise.
 Facilitates knowledge sharing, promotes best practices, and encourages cross-team collaboration.

+## Product Operations Analyst

+TODO

 ## Software Engineer
-Codes, tests, deploys, and monitors systems with TL support.
+Codes, tests, deploys, monitors and maintains systems with technical leader support.
 Collaborates on software component design and development.

+## Data Analyst

+TODO

 </br>
 </br>